sipeki/sfia2-colourpicker/README.md

 ### Service 1

 Renders single html dynamic webpage through Flask.
-On button pressed communicates through an API to service 4 for colour picked.Inserts value into a database and displays on web page.
+On button pressed communicates through an API to service 4 for colour picked.
+Inserts value into a database and displays on web page.

 ### Service 2 Colour